-ENERGY STAR is the government group that provides consumers with a dependable source for energy efficiency information about products.
-When purchasing an energy-efficient window, check the ENERGY STAR label.
+ENERGY STAR is a government-backed symbol that provides consumers with a dependable source for energy efficiency information about products.
+When purchasing an energy-efficient window, check for the ENERGY STAR label.
 It will list a number of the factors that go into identifying performance.
 Here’s a breakdown of what these categories mean:

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.